 8. Squeeze out the air.

 When using freezer bags, press out as much air as possible from the bag before freezing the food.
 If you have a vacuum storage system, this is the best possible solution.
+If not, check out our favorite trick for how to remove air from a freezer bag.

 9. Know when to toss it.

 Finally, it may go without saying, but don’t keep food for too long.
 No matter how well wrapped and protected, food will hit its expiry date after about 9 months in the freezer.
 So make sure you record the date on the food you freeze, and that you use or discard it after 9 months.
+Here’s a handy guide for how long frozen food lasts.

-Now that you know how to protect your food from the dreaded freezer burn, you can fill your freezer (but remember, no more than three-quarters full!) with delicious appetizers, main meals and desserts for a rainy day!
+Now that you know how to protect your food from the dreaded freezer burn, you can fill your freezer (but remember, no more than three-quarters full!) with delicious make-ahead appetizers, main meals and desserts for a rainy day!